Mariya-004/useless_project_temp/README.md

 ### Technologies/Components Used
 For Software:
 - Languages Used:Javascript,HTML,CSS
-- Frameworks Used:Frameworks Free
+- Frameworks Used:Frameworks free
-- Libraries Used:No
+- Libraries Used:No Libraries used